Treode/treode.github.io/managing-peers.md

 I 0704 19:17:56.417 THREAD32: Connected to Host:4FC3013EE2AE1737 at /127.0.0.1:6279 : localhost/127.0.0.1:55887</span>
 </pre>

 You supply the host ID and address of several different peers, separated by commas.
 The new server will contact those servers and exchange information, including the atlas.
-You only need to hail one server that&#700;s up, but more is okay.
+You only need to hail one server that's up, but more is okay.
 Generally you would hail several to ensure that at least one of them responds.

 As a result of this new server hailing the existing one, it is now looped into all the gossip that flows through the cell.
 In particular, it is aware of the atlas.